Nevenall/blades-in-the-dark/src/04-the-score.md

 #### Outcomes

 The outcome of the engagement roll determines the **position** for the PCs’ initial actions when we cut to the score in progress.
 A **1-3** means a desperate position.
-A {4}5{ is a risky position.
-A }6{ yields a controlled position.
-And a }critical/ carries the action beyond the initial obstacle, deeper into the action of the score.
+A **4/5** is a risky position.
+A **6** yields a controlled position.
+And a **critical** carries the action beyond the initial obstacle, deeper into the action of the score.

 No matter how low-Tier or outmatched you are, a desperate position is the worst thing that can result from the plan + detail + engagement process.
 It’s designed this way so the planning process matters, but it doesn’t call for lots of optimization or nitpicking.
 Even if you’re reckless and just dive in and take your chances, you can’t get too badly burned.
 Plus, you might even want those desperate rolls to generate more xp for the PCs, which helps to bootstrap starting characters into advancement.